WinVector/seplyr/README.md

  #  6  18.1     6   225   105  2.76 3.460 20.22     1     0     3     1
 ```

 And that is it. `seplyr::group_by_se()` performs the wrapping for you without you having to work through the details of `rlang`.
-If you are interested in the details `sepyr` itself is a good tutorial.
+If you are interested in the details `seplyr` itself is a good tutorial.
 For example you can examine `seplyr`'s implementation to see the necessary notations:

 ``` r
 print(group_by_se)